ssardon/mlgis-ponds/README.md

 ## Motivation

-Irrigation ponds are a key form of agricultural capital investment, yet no systematic data exists on their spatial distribution or temporal evolution.
-This project uses convolutional neural networks to detect ponds in satellite imagery, enabling the construction of panel datasets that track agricultural investment at fine geographic scales.
+Irrigation infrastructure, especially for cash crop agriculture, is a key form of agricultural capital investment, yet little systematic data exists on their spatial distribution, especially over the long-run.
+This project uses convolutional neural networks to detect ponds in satellite imagery, enabling the construction of panel datasets that track agricultural intensification through private investment at fine geographic scales.
+As of December 4, 2025, the published codebase generates a dataset covering the 2019-2024 period based on Sentinel-2 imagery.
+Over the following weeks, a more complete version will be released which also uses Landsat-5, Landsat-7, Landsat-8, and Harmonized Landsat-Sentinel (HLS) to extend the dataset to the 1985-2024 period.

 ## Results